the-teachingRSE-project/competencies/competencies.md

 ### Interaction with users and other stakeholders (USERS)

-Since research software is often developed as part of the research process itself, its requirements and specification might change with the progression of research.
+Since research software is often developed as part of the research process itself, its requirements and specifications might change with the progression of research.
 Stakeholders of research software often change across different research projects or even within the course of one project.
 Roles in connection with research software are often in flux and diffuse.
-For example a single person might be user, developer and project manager at the same time.
+For example, a single person might be user, developer and project manager at the same time.
 Often this means it is necessary for an RSE to think "outside their comfort zone", but at the same time to be able to convey their knowledge and experience to experts of other fields or persons at different hierarchy levels in a way they can understand more easily.